After almost a year of renovating and remodeling, I am so exited to to take you on our new white farmhouse kitchen tour with me!

 What we still need to do:

-We need to finish all the door trim, install toe kicks, decorative moulding, and install the vent hood.
+We need to finish all the door trim, install toe kicks, decorative molding, and install the vent hood.